gentoomaniac/puppet/modules/docker/README.md

 To pull the image before it starts, specify the `pull_on_start` parameter.

-Use the `detach` param to run container a container without the `-a` flag.
+Use the `detach` param to run a container without the `-a` flag.
 This is only required on systems without `systemd`.
 This default is set in the params.pp based on the OS.
-Only override if you understand the consuquences and have a specific use case.
+Only override if you understand the consequences and have a specific use case.

-To execute a command before the container stops, specify the `before_stop` parameter.
+To execute a command before the container starts or stops, specify the `before_start` or `before_stop` parameters, respectively.
+Similarly, you can set the `after_start` or `after_stop` parameters to run a command after the container starts or stops.

-Adding the container name to the `after` parameter to specify which containers start first, affects the generation of the `init.d/systemd` script.
+Adding the container name to the `after` parameter to specify which containers start first affects the generation of the `init.d/systemd` script.

 Add container dependencies to the `depends` parameter.
-The container starts before this container and stops before the depended container.
+The container starts before this container and stops before the dependent container.
 This affects the generation of the `init.d/systemd` script.
 Use the `depend_services` parameter to specify dependencies for general services, which are not Docker related, that start before this container.

 The `extra_parameters` parameter, which contains an array of command line arguments to pass to the `docker run` command, is useful for adding additional or experimental options that the docker module currently does not support.